[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 Ultimately, you would like to exclude retention (existing customer list) and retargeting (everyone who visited your website in the last 30 days) audiences from all acquisition campaigns.
 This concept helps you reach a “pure acquisition” state where you can be 100% sure that the acquisition performance you see is real, meaning that acquisition campaign efforts are only focused on bringing in new customers.

 Bottom line, the biggest mistake starts from improper structuring of core audiences followed by the misunderstanding of how Facebook performance numbers affect business growth.
 In 2019, it should be expected that Facebook Advertisers isolate their data between three different audiences, understand real figures as well as how they compare to business targets, and then scale.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.